Jana-Abu-Hantash/NumericalAnalysis/README.md

 1. Clone the repository or download the MATLAB scripts.
 2. Ensure MATLAB is installed and set up on your system.
 3. Run each script individually to observe the method's application and results.

-## License

-[Specify the License here, if applicable]

----

-Ensure you fill in or modify each section with the specific details and results of your project.
-Add